CharlesCardot/CharlesCardot.github.io/_posts/2022-12-05-broadening-tutorial copy.md

 ## Section 1: How to calculate a convolution in Python

-Let's see if we can do make a Voigt by ourselves without cheating from Scipy's special library (that is what I used to calculate the Voigt in the previous plot).
+Let's see if we can do make a Voigt by ourselves without cheating from Scipy's special library.

 The nature of the problem lends itself most directly to a double for loop.
 We need to integrate (sum) over an entire range of values (-$\infty$ to $\infty$) for each value of the new function (the convolution).
 Go back to the equation we defined at the beginning, or some of the references if you are confused by this statement.